TTropschuh/waves/Documentation.md

 _"If you take a bale of hay and tie it to the tail of a mule and then strike a match and set the bale of hay on fire, and if you then compare the energy expended shortly thereafter by the mule with the energy expended by yourself in the striking of the match, you will understand the concept of amplification._

-boosts an electric current

-What is the gain and why do I need it?
+__What is the gain and why do I need it?__

-The gain of an amplifier Verhältnis zwischen Output und Input Signal --> called Gain An amplifier that doubles the size of the original signal has a gain of 2.
+The gain of an amplifier Verhältnis zwischen Output und Input Signal --> called Gain.
+An amplifier that doubles the size of the original signal has a gain of 2.
 In terms of Audio this gain is also expressed in decibels.
 The ‘max gain’ of the MAX9814 is 60dB.

 __const int__ // Konstante